 - Problems with constipation or diarrhea

-For more information, contact the Cancer Resource Center at 415.885.3693.
-To schedule an appointment with Greta Macaire or Lisa Ploss, please contact the UCSF oncology practice where you are being seen.
+To schedule an appointment with one of our Registered Dietitians, please contact the UCSF oncology practice where you are being seen.

-Greta Macaire, RD presents nutrition workshops and seminars for the general public.
-Topics include prostate cancer and nutrition, nutrition during radiation and/or chemotherapy treatment, the soy controversy, phytochemicals, plant-based diets, and healthy holiday eating.
+Greta Macaire presents nutrition workshops and seminars for the general public.
+Topics include prostate cancer and nutrition, nutrition during radiation and/or chemotherapy treatment, dietary supplements, phytonutrients, plant-based diets, and truths & myths of nutrition and cancer.
 (Topic suggestions welcomed.)

 - Eating Hints (from National Cancer Institute)